datanav/docs/configuration.rst

 Sinks
 =====

 Sinks are at the receiving end of pipes and are responsible for writing entities into a internal dataset or a target system.

 Sinks can support batching by implementing specific methods and accumulating entites in a buffer before writing the batch.
+The size of each batch can be specified using the ``batch_size`` property on the pipe.
+See the section on :ref:`batching <pipe_batching>` for more information.

 .. _dataset_sink: